Textile Mill, Chadderton

-Textile Mill, Chadderton was a cotton spinning mill in Chadderton, Oldham, Greater Manchester, England.
+Textile Mill, Chadderton was a cotton spinning mill in Chadderton, Lancashire, England.
 It was built in 1882 by Potts, Pickup & Dixon for the Textile Mill Co.
 Ltd, and closed in 1927.
 It was taken over by the Lancashire Cotton Corporation in the late 1940s and passed to Courtaulds in 1964 and used for cotton waste sorting.
 Half of the building was destroyed by fire on 11 July 1950, but the remaining section continued to be used for cotton waste sorting by W. H. Holt and Son until 1988.